Dyselxique/yorick_bonking_towers/README.md

 ```
 - `name`: Your summoner name, strange utf-8 characters should be supported but I did not test it.
 - `region`: Your region.
 Acceptable values are: `br1`, `eun1`, `euw1`, `jp1`, `kr`, `la1`, `la2`, `na1`, `oc1`, `tr1`.
 - `api_key`: A Riot API key, to be able to query some of the Riot APIs.
 You can request one [here](https://developer.riotgames.com/), it is valid for 24 hours.
 If it expires you can just renew it.
-Wait a couple seconds after requesting a new key so all Riot systems can get updated before you run yorick_bonking_towers.
+Wait a couple seconds after requesting a new API key so all Riot systems can get updated before you run yorick_bonking_towers.
 - `nb_matches`: The amount of last games to search for Yorick games.

 ## Running the program

-- Make sure you have a valid API key in config.json.
-Renew it if needed.
+- Make sure you have a valid API key in `config.json`.
+Renew it through Riot Dev Portal if needed.
+- Make sure your League of Legends client is running.
 - Open a cmd and go inside yorick_bonking_towers directory.
 - Run the following command to run the program
 ```